Are Long Term Bonds a Good Investment Now? (Late November 2024)

 Why did 20-year long-term government bonds provide unexpectedly good returns for most investment periods starting since about 1982?

 Long-term government bonds can provide good returns for two possible reasons.
-But one of the reasons is only temporary.
+But one of the reasons is always only temporary.

 The first and most important reason why a long term bond may provide a good return is that the initial interest rate paid by the bond turns out to be an attractive rate over the life of the bond.

 20-year U.S. bonds issued in 1982 at 14% provided an excellent return (of precisely 14% annually for zero-coupon bonds and about 11% for regular bonds due to the reinvestment of annual interest payments at lower interest rates) if held through to their maturity in 2002 solely because that 14% was, in retrospect, a good return.
-Had we had hyper-inflation (as some feared at the time) then 14% might have been a poor return.
+Had we had hyper-inflation (as some feared at the time) then 14% might not have been a poor return.
 But the 1982 (zero-coupon) bond provided a 14% return simply because that was what it paid.
 And we now know, in retrospect, that this was a good return over the 20 years from 1982 to 2002.

 The second but temporary reason that bonds can provide a good return also came (temporarily) into play for the 1982 bond.